The way it used to be: I put 24,000 miles on this Ferrari Daytona in two years of ownership.

 Drive and Enjoy

 A car where “don’t drive it” truly rules the roost is older Corvettes.
 But I didn’t care when I bought this one in 2015.
-Over the next year I put 1,000 miles on this fully documented “Top Flight” 1965 Fuelie Roadster.
+Over the next year I put 1,000 exhilarating miles on this fully documented, paperwork back to Day One, “Top Flight” 1965 Fuelie Roadster.
 The NCRS boys would have been apoplectic…

 Yes, cars were a lot less expensive back then, but regardless of their standing in the pecking order of pricing, performance, rarity, and desirability, the mentality was the same—you bought them to drive and enjoy.
 Then, when you decided it was time to move on to another “flavor,” you sold the car and got the next (with a profit simply being icing on what was already a delicious cake).
 And the handful of owners who didn’t drive their cars, well, most were thought of as a bit strange.